Developer(s) – Viacom New Media

 Gameplay – 7/10

 Little Thingies consists of seven separate games; Bug Justice, Hock-a-Loogie, Thank-U-Drive-Thru, Air Guitar, Wrecked ‘Em Ball, Court Chaos and Change It.
 Bug Justice revolves around the two boys burning bugs with a magnifying glass, Hock-a-Loogie follows them spitting at people from the roof of their high school, Thank-U-Drive-Thru has them trying to serve as many customers in their restaurant as possible, Wrecked ‘Em Ball revolves around Beavis trying to catch food thrown of windows by Butt-Head whilst avoiding oncoming bricks and heavy objects, Court Chaos has the two invading a tennis court and fending off as many tennis players as possible, Air Guitar is a music recording tool similar to that of in Mario Paint, and Change it revolves around the boys having to change the channels on multiple TVs in a shop windows for the highest score.
 Most of the games rely on the player earning the highest score possible, but despite the vulgar nature of each of them, the majority of them make for some very enjoyable gaming experiences.
-My personal favourite is Than-U-Drive-Thru, since I found it to be the most addicting and satisfying to play.
+My personal favorite is Than-U-Drive-Thru since I found it to be the most addicting and satisfying to play.

 Controls – 7/10